Chilling, Thrilling Sounds of the Haunted House: Influence and legacy

 Some of the stories on the album are notable for being sampled in rap songs such as N.W.A's "Quiet on Tha Set," Ice Cube's "Look Who's Burnin'" and "Jackin' for Beats", and Jedi Mind Tricks' "Chinese Water Torture".
 Xero, precursor to the rock band Linkin Park, sampled "The Very Long Fuse" on their 1997 demo tape.

-American rock band Phish performed side one of Chilling, Thrilling Sounds of the Haunted House, with original instrumental music to accompany the album, on October 31, 2014, as their "musical costume" for the second set of their Halloween show at the MGM Grand in Las Vegas.
+American rock band Phish performed side one of Chilling, Thrilling Sounds of the Haunted House, with original instrumental music and vocals to accompany the album, on October 31, 2014, as their "musical costume" for the second set of their Halloween show at the MGM Grand in Las Vegas.
 Following that performance, the band has made their interpretation of several songs a regular part of their concert repertoire.
-They have performed "Martian Monster" at over 50, "The Dogs" at 17, and "Your Pet Cat" at over 20 subsequent concerts.
+They have performed "Martian Monster" at over 50, "The Dogs" at 19, and "Your Pet Cat" at 20 subsequent concerts.
 Several other songs have been played fewer than 10 times at Phish concerts.